codepr/codepr.github.io/_posts/2024-04-13-timeseries-adventures.md

 ---
 layout: post
-title: "Timeseries adventures"
+title: "Time-series adventures"
-description: "Small summary of my journey implementing a little timeseries library"
+description: "Small summary of my journey implementing a little time-series library"
 categories: c unix system-programming database
 ---

-Databases, how they interact with the filesystem at low-leve, have always represented a fascinating topic for me.
+Databases, how they interact with the filesystem at low-level, have always represented a fascinating topic for me.
 I implemented countless in-memory key-value stores at various level of abstraction and various stages of development; with multiple languages, Scala, Python, Elixir, Go.
 Gradually